 • New York’s Subscription Laws: Similar to California, New York requires clear disclosure of subscription terms, explicit consumer consent, and clear cancellation instructions.

 • The Restore Online Shoppers’ Confidence Act (ROSCA): ROSCA is a federal law designed to protect consumers from deceptive online billing practices, particularly those involving negative option marketing.
-Under ROSCA, businesses must clearly disclose all material terms of a transaction before obtaining billing information, secure express informed consent from consumers before charging them, and provide a straightforward mechanism for canceling recurring charges.
-This law is enforced by the FTC and aims to prevent unauthorized billing and ensure transparency in subscription-based services.
+Under ROSCA, businesses must disclose all material terms of a transaction before obtaining billing information, secure express informed consent from consumers before charging them, and provide a straightforward mechanism for canceling recurring charges.
+The FTC enforces this law, aiming to prevent unauthorized billing and ensure transparency in subscription-based services, and reached a $2.5 billion settlement with Amazon over alleged violations of ROSCA.

 • Junk Fee Prevention Act: This federal bill aims to establish requirements for fees charged by covered businesses, including those providing short-term lodging, ticketing services, and telecommunications.
 It prohibits excessive or deceptive mandatory fees and requires upfront disclosure of total prices.

-• FTC’s Rule on Unfair and Deceptive Fees: The FTC’s rule bans businesses from charging hidden and bogus fees in certain sectors, namely hotels and other lodging, as well as event tickets, ensuring consumers know the exact price they will pay.
+• FTC’s Rule on Unfair and Deceptive Fees: The FTC’s rule prohibits businesses from charging hidden or bogus fees in certain sectors, including hotels and other lodging, and event tickets, ensuring that consumers know the exact price they will pay.
 It requires including all mandatory fees in advertised prices and prohibits misrepresenting the nature of fees.

 • California Senate Bill 478: Effective July 1, 2024, this law prohibits advertising or displaying prices that do not include all required fees or charges, with limited exceptions for taxes and shipping costs.

-• Dark Patterns: The FTC and other regulators have intensified their enforcement against the use of dark patterns in subscription services, particularly focusing on practices that make it difficult for consumers to cancel subscriptions.
-The FTC’s “Click-to-Cancel” rule mandates that businesses must provide a cancellation process that is as straightforward and accessible as the sign-up process, addressing concerns over manipulative design practices that trap consumers in unwanted subscriptions and sued Amazon in this regard for their Amazon Prime subscription cancellation flow as well as an action against Adobe.
+• Dark Patterns: The FTC and other regulators have intensified their enforcement against the use of dark patterns in subscription services, with a particular focus on practices that make it difficult for consumers to cancel their subscriptions.
+The FTC’s “Click-to-Cancel” rule requires businesses to provide a cancellation process that is as straightforward and accessible as the sign-up process, addressing concerns over manipulative design practices that trap consumers in unwanted subscriptions.
+It sued Amazon in this regard for their Amazon Prime subscription cancellation flow, and an action against Adobe.

 Our Online Pricing Compliance Services